 What is autism?

 Autism is not a single diagnosis but is rather a spectrum of issues that span a vast array of behaviors and symptoms.
 Our team at Kotsanis Institute of Functional Medicine has been treating autistic children since 1992 in Grapevine, TX.
-Dr. Constantine Kotsanis is a board-certified otolaryngologist and certified clinical nutritionist whose experience with and knowledge of autism rose from clinical experience.
 In 1995, Dr. Kotsanis’ interest in autism spectrum disorder advocacy prompted him to become one of the founding members of Defeat Autism Now!
 (DAN!).
 In fact, DAN! protocol evolved out of a study that Dr. Kotsanis did in 1992.
 Autism spectrum disorders are often accompanied by digestive, immune, hormonal, neurological, and other co-morbidities.
 There is no single biological marker that definitively distinguishes any of these conditions as a distinct diagnosis.
 These diagnostic categories have traditionally been defined by behaviors and diagnosed through a process that identifies these behaviors and their degree of severity.
 Autism has increased in epidemic proportions in the past twenty years.
 With increasing pollution and the degradation of dietary habits internationally, we have seen an increase in the incidence of all developmental disorders.